On the regularity of American options with regime-switching uncertainty: Smoothness of

 where $B^u=(x_0,x_1)\times \{t_1\}$.

-Given that both $a$ and $-f$ are uniformly H\"older in $R$, and that the operator $\tilde{L}-\alpha$ is uniformly H\"older parabolic in $R$ (as $a^2(\cdot)$ and $\sigma^2(\cdot)$ are bounded away from zero in $R$), there exists a unique solution $H$ to (\ref{eq:revisedDirichletFinite}) which is continuous in $\bar{R}$ and such that $H \in C^{2,1}(R)$ (see Theorem 6.3.6 in \cite{Friedman1975}).
+Given that both $a$ and $-f$ are uniformly H\"older in $R$, and that the operator $\tilde{L}-\alpha$ is uniformly H\"older parabolic in $R$ (as $a^2(\cdot,y)$ is bounded away from zero in $R$), there exists a unique solution $H$ to (\ref{eq:revisedDirichletFinite}) which is continuous in $\bar{R}$ and such that $H \in C^{2,1}(R)$ (see Theorem 6.3.6 in \cite{Friedman1975}).

 Recall that $y\in \mathcal{S}$ is fixed from the beginning.
 Now, for each $(x,t)\in R$ and $y'\in \mathcal{S}$, extend $H$ as follows:

 Fix $(x,t)\in R$ and consider the stopping times $T_1=\inf\{s\geq 0: (X_s,t-s)\notin R\}$ and $T_2=\inf\{s\geq 0: Y_s\neq y\}$, and set $\tau=T_1\wedge T_2$.
 Notice that $T_1\leq t$ $P_{x,y}$-a.s.
 Since $Y_s\equiv y$ up to the time $\tau$, an application of Dynkin's formula yields